Are you interested in registering for an online course?

 2. Earning a "C" or better in the course.

-Now let's hear from Alamo Colleges' students about what skills you will need to succeed online.
+Now let's hear from a few Alamo Colleges' students about what skills you will need to succeed online.
 Click each image to view the video.

-Review the following list of requirements to assess your technology readiness to take online classes.
+Review the following list of requirments to asses your technology readiness to take online classes:

 ___ I know how to connect to the Web using a web browser.